Why SMART Goals Work Better Than Regular Goals

 - How am I doing it?

-And just as importantly, it removes the ambiguity that usually sits inside vague goals.
+Just as importantly, it removes the uncertainty that often exists inside vague goals.

-Your brain doesn’t work well with fuzzy targets.
-It performs better when it has clear instructions to follow — something concrete it can act on instead of interpret.
+Your brain doesn’t respond well to unclear targets.
+It works much better when it has clear directions to follow — something concrete to act on instead of something it has to figure out.

 When a goal is specific:

-- You don’t waste energy deciding what to do next
+- You spend less energy deciding what to do next

 - You reduce procrastination caused by uncertainty